 Students have the option to transfer to 2793 Master of Financial Planning on successful completion of 40 credit points.

 Students may be eligible for advanced standing based on their previous qualifications and work experience.

-The Graduate Diploma in Financial Planning is accredited by the Financial Planning Education Council (FPEC) and is currently seeking accreditation from the Financial Adviser Standards and Ethics Authority (FASEA).
+The Graduate Diploma in Financial Planning is accredited by the Financial Planning Education Council (FPEC) and the Financial Adviser Standards and Ethics Authority (FASEA).

 Fees and delivery

 Looking for a career change?
 Hoping to gain a new professional qualification that will help take your career further?
 Or just hoping to expand your horizons?
 Western’s range of diverse postgraduate degrees provide you with the opportunity to diversify your skillset in a supportive and flexible learning environment that enables you to thrive in your chosen field.

 To gain a better understanding of course content, study options, admission requirements or to simply find out more register your interest below and we will be in touch.

 As a graduate of this degree, you can look forward to career opportunities in:

 As a financial planner you will be responsible for the management of finances for your clients.
 This includes advising on investment opportunities, superannuation advice and general financial information.